Museum Fire near Flagstaff, Arizona, balloons to 1,000 acres overnight

 Officials said smoke would be the most intense in low lying areas of Flagstaff during cooler hours Monday, and lift as the day warms up.

-About 200 firefighters have responded to the Museum Fire, along with five helicopters and more than a dozen aircraft, according to Coconino National Forest officials.
-Three hotshot crews are on the scene, and 10 more have been requested.
+About 200 firefighters have responded to the Museum Fire, along with five helicopters and more than a dozen aircraft, according to national forest officials.
+Three Hotshot crews are on the scene, and 10 more have been requested.

 Gov. Doug Ducey said in a statement Sunday night that his office was in contact with emergency responders.
 "My thoughts and prayers are with the firefighters and first responders working to protect Arizonans, their pets and their property," the statement said.